-One of the most common questions the AANMC receives from prospective students is about specialization and specialties* within the field of naturopathic medicine.
+One of the most common questions the AANMC receives from future ND students is about specialization and specialties* within the field of naturopathic medicine.
 This topic is highly nuanced, and ultimately, the choice of whether or not to be a generalist or choose an area of focus comes down to each individual doctor, and what he or she is seeking from their career in naturopathic medicine.

 Naturopathic medical education is extremely comprehensive and trains graduates for primary care delivery.
 New doctors may choose to develop an interest in a specific area of medicine, or maintain a broad practice, seeing a variety of patients and conditions.

 For those NDs who graduate with a passion for a particular area of focus, there are many options to pursue that interest.
-Some naturopathic doctors seek out residencies in a specific field.
+Some naturopathic doctors seek out internships and residencies in a specific field.
 Others begin practicing as generalists and naturally gravitate toward continuing education and patients with similar health journeys.
 The naturopathic profession offers career path flexibility that can grow and mature with a doctor’s clinical skill and professional trajectory.

-Within the naturopathic medicine community, there are several officially recognized specialty associations focused on specific areas of medicine, including oncology, environmental medicine, and pediatrics.
+Within the naturopathic medicine community, there are a number of officially recognized specialty associations in the following areas of medicine, including oncology, environmental medicine, and pediatrics.
 Please see below for the complete list.

 All specialty associations are open to licensed naturopathic doctors and ND students.
-Anyone who meets these criteria, shares an interest in the specific field, and wants to learn more about an area of interest is eligible to join.
-For instance, in order to join the Oncology Association of Naturopathic Physicians, you don’t have to be a doctor who exclusively sees cancer patients.
+Anyone who meets these criteria, shares an interest in that field, and wants to learn more is eligible to join.
+For instance, in order to become a member of the Oncology Association of Naturopathic Physicians, you don’t have to be a doctor who exclusively sees cancer patients.

-Each of these associations provides a host of benefits to members, from educational resources to mentorship and networking opportunities.
+Each of these associations provides a host of benefits to its members, from educational resources, to mentorship and networking opportunities.